 During an FMLA leave, the Company will continue to pay its portion of the group health insurance premiums.
 The employee must continue to pay his or her share of the premiums (including the employee’s share of any premium increases).
 The employee’s failure to pay his or her share of the premiums will result in loss of coverage.
 If the employee does not return to work after the leave expires, the employee must reimburse the Company for all premiums the Company paid during the leave, unless the employee does not return because of the continuation, recurrence or onset of a serious health condition, or other circumstances beyond the employee’s control.

 Employees will not lose any employment benefits earned and accumulated before their FMLA leave begins.
 However, employees are required to use their earned and accumulated paid vacation days and paid sick days (if the leave is for their serious health condition) in conjunction with FMLA leaves, unless the leave otherwise is paid (e.g., because the employee is receiving workers’ compensation or other disability benefits).

-This policy is intended to comply with the Family and Medical Leave Act of 1993 as amended, and it’s implementing regulations.
+This policy intends to comply with the Family and Medical Leave Act of 1993 as amended and its implementing regulations.
 The Company will be guided by the specific provisions of the Act and related regulations issued by the U.S. Department of Labor when interpreting and applying this policy in individual cases.

 Employees needing time off for military service will be granted a leave of absence in accordance with the law governing military service and veterans’ re-employment.
 Employees may request vacation pay from earned vacation benefits up to the total hours they have available to cover such leave if they choose.